 1. Confirmation Email

 There are two reasons to send confirmation emails for wedding pros.
-Someone has asked for a quote or someone has subscribed to your email list.
+First, someone has asked for a quote, or someone has subscribed to your email list.
 When someone subscribes to your email list — it’s a big deal.
-You are starting a new phase of your relationship and it deserves a corresponding sense of gravitas.
+You are starting a new phase of your relationship, and it deserves a corresponding sense of gravitas.
 If it’s a quote request or something for more information, you can’t answer every email right away, but with an automated confirmation email — it’s like you can.

 Confirmation for a Quote or Information Request

-This confirmation email should be automated to go out immediately and let the client know that their question is important and that you will get back with them right away.
-It’s even good to set a sense of expectation of when they will likely hear back from you.
+This confirmation email should be automated to go out immediately and let the client know that their question is important and that you will get back to them right away.
+It’s even good to set a sense of expectation for when they will likely hear back from you.
 However, it’s crucial here not to over-promise and under-deliver on your timeline, so be realistic.